alrik11es/nano-php/README.md

-in this examples we didn't specify a `result` from the returning value, the absence of a result means _"do this, ignore what happens"_. in `nanoPHP` the returning value is a stdClass directly from the couchDB JSON result
+in this examples we didn't specify a `result` from the returning value, the absence of a result means _"do this, ignore what happens"_. in `nano-php` the returning value is a stdClass directly from the couchDB JSON result

 a simple but complete example is: